ENikS/Label-Synchronizer/docs/complete.md

-## Congratulations!
+### Congratulations!

 You just installed `Label Synchronizer` application.

-### You are all set!

 The app does not require any further configuration.
-It will synchronize labels in all the repositories it is installed.
+It will synchronize labels in all the repositories where it is installed.

+#### You are all set!